 Other man made landmarks

 - Citadel of Besançon – Franche-Comté.
-One of masterpieces of military architecture, 11 ha large mountaintop fortress, designed by military architect Vauban.
+One of masterpieces of military architecture: mountaintop fortress with an area of 11 ha, designed by military architect Vauban.
 Constructed in 1668 – 1711.

 - Eiffel Tower – Île-de-France.
 One of the best known landmarks in the world, a symbol of Paris and to some extent – whole France.
 This 324 m tall iron lattice tower was built in 1889 and was the tallest man-made structure on Earth until 1930.